January 12 - March 9, 2022

 $225 early bird

 Wednesdays 4:15 - 5:30 p.m.

 Age cutoff: skiers should be age 5 by January 1, 2022 and in kindergarten.

 September 9: Registration opens

 March 9: Last Day

 BSF welcomes our youngest skiers to our new Kinder Program.
-Kids must be 5 (as of January 1st, 2022) AND in Kindergarten to be eligible.
+Kids must be at least 5 (as of January 1st, 2022) AND in Kindergarten to be eligible.

 This new program is designed to be a playful introduction to classic cross country skiing, and no previous experience is necessary.
 These kinders will learn to get comfortable on skis through games and snow exploration, learning some basic balance and gliding skills.